-- Make sure the AC power is turned off at its source and the DC and AC power switches on the operator are in the off position. - 2.
-Remove the high voltage protection cover by unscrewing the two Phillips-head screws that secure it.
-See Figure 22.

-3. Toggle the voltage selector switch from 115V to 230V.
-Replace the high voltage cover and secure it.
-See Figure 23.
+- 1. Make sure the AC power is turned off at its source and the DC and AC power switches on the operator are in the off position. - 2.
+Remove the High Voltage Protection cover by unscrewing the two Phillips-head screws that secure it. - 3.
+Toggle the voltage selector switch from 115V to 230V.
+Replace the High Voltage Protection cover and secure it.